Skill level: Basic knowledge of Unity

 We don’t discuss here setting up Unity IAP or configuring in iTunes Connect or Google Play as it is assumed that you know how to add products and other configuration in those places.
 Even without configuring these you can still run this part of the tutorial as it is possible to simulate and test IAP through the Cheat Functions Window in the Unity Editor without setting up a store backend.

 To add IAP, first enable Unity IAP in the editor through the Services window.
+You will also need to click the Import button in the Services window to add some extra Unity code to your solution.
 Next drag the PaymentManager (Add Component->Game Framework->Billing) onto _GameScope and click Apply to update the prefab (note: PaymentManager will only show up if you have enabled IAP).

 To PaymentManager->Products add all the IAP identifiers that you will use (this is the same as you will need to register in iTunes Connect / Google Play).
 For levels this should be in the format unlock.level.[Level Number] e.g unlock.level.2.